Thomsch/untangling-tools-benchmark/README.md

 - `<out-dir>/decomposition/<toolname>/<project_id>/time.csv  The time for the given tool to process the given bug.
   To aggregate all the results in one file, run `scripts/aggregate_time.sh <out-dir>`.
 - `<out-dir>/evaluation/`: Folder containing the decomposition results.
 Each bug has its own sub-folder and contains the following:
   - `truth.csv`: The ground truth of the bug-fixing commit.
 We define a changed line as either a line removed from the original (buggy) file (-) or a line added to the modified (fixed) file (+).
 Each changed line is assigned one of three groups: 'fix' (a bug-fixing line), 'other' (a non-bug-fixing line), or 'both' (a tangled line).
-    TODO: This also needs to indicate, for each changed line, whether it is a non-bug-fixing change.
-Both of those conditions could be true for a given line.
+The file has a CSV header.
+  - `smartcommit.csv`: The decomposition results of SmartCommit in CSV format.
+Each line corresponds to a changed line and its associated group.
+The file has a CSV header.
   - `flexeme.csv`: The decomposition results of Flexeme in CSV format.
-Each line corresponds to a changed line and its associated group
+Each line corresponds to a changed line and its associated group.
+The file has a CSV header.
   - `file_untangling.csv`: The decomposition results of file-based untangling in CSV format.
-Each line corresponds to a changed line and its associated group
+Each line corresponds to a changed line and its associated group.
+The file has a CSV header.
   - `scores.csv`: The rand index score for each tool.
-CSV columns are d4j_project,d4j_bug_id,smartcommit_score,flexeme_score,file_untangling_score
+The file has no CSV header.
+The columns are d4j_project,d4j_bug_id,smartcommit_score,flexeme_score,file_untangling_score
 - `<out-dir>/logs/`: Folder containing the logs of the `evalute.sh` script
 - `<out-dir>/repositories/`: Folder containing the checked out Defect4J bug repositories
-- `<out-dir>/metrics/`: Folder containing metrics for each Defects4J bug
+- `<out-dir>/metrics/`: Folder containing metrics for each Defects4J bug.
+See section [Metrics](#metrics) for more details.
-  TODO: What are the metrics?
-- `decompositions.csv`: Aggregated decomposition scores across all the D4J bugs evaluated.
-CSV columns are d4j_project,d4j_bug_id,smartcommit_score,flexeme_score,file_untangling_score
+- `decompositions.csv`: Decomposition scores for each D4J bug evaluated.
+The file has no CSV header.
+The columns are d4j_project,d4j_bug_id,smartcommit_score,flexeme_score,file_untangling_score.
-  TODO: Is there just one row?
-- `metrics.csv`: Aggregated metrics across all the D4J bugs evaluated
+- `metrics.csv`: Aggregated metrics across all the D4J bugs evaluated.
+The file has no CSV header.
+The columns are d4j_project,d4j_bug_id,files_updated,test_files_updated,hunks,average_hunk_size,lines_updated.

 #### Generating the bug file